xbouteiller/gmin/README.md

 - Relative Humidity
 - Weight measured

-Names can be defined (see the conf file section), i f several sensors are used for measuring temperature or RH, mean value will be computed.

 you can see an example in the folder [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)

+Names can be user defined (see the conf file section), if several sensors are used for measuring temperature or RH, mean value will be computed.

-### A metadata file is mandatary
+### A metadata file is mandatory

 It must necessarly contains the following columns: